The Red Cross Shares Its Top 5 Natural Disaster Tips

 3. Make an emergency preparedness kit

 Consider what you’ll need if the roads and stores are closed after a disaster.
-Kieserman recommends checking your kit each time you change batteries in your smoke alarm.
+McGovern recommends checking your kit each time you change batteries in your smoke alarm.

 4. Know basic first aid and CPR